She Done Already Done Brought It On

-"She Done Already Done Brought It On" is the second episode of the ninth season of RuPaul's Drag Race.
-Lisa Kudrow makes a guest appearance.
-Jaymes Mansfield is eliminated from the competition after placing in the bottom two and losing a lip-sync against Kimora Blac to "Love Shack" by The B-52s.
+"She Done Already Done Brought It On" is the second episode of the ninth season of the American television series RuPaul's Drag Race.
+It originally aired on March 17, 2017.
+The episode's main challenge tasks contestants with participating in a cheerleading competition.
+Lisa Kudrow makes a guest appearance and Kate Pierson, Fred Schneider, and Cindy Wilson of The B-52s are guest judges.
+Valentina wins the main challenge.
+Jaymes Mansfield is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kimora Blac to "Love Shack" by The B-52s.